Bear at Saint Louis Zoo escapes, prompting lockdown

 (KTVI) – The Saint Louis Zoo has reopened following a lockdown Thursday after Ben, an Andean bear, escaped from his enclosure.

 Ben was found hanging around the River’s Edge, not far from his habitat.
-Zoo personnel was determining a plan to get Ben home or someplace he cannot escape.
+Zoo personnel were determining a plan to get Ben home, or into an enclosure he cannot escape.

 After the bear was determined to be missing, zoo guests were told to shelter in place or stay in their vehicles.